msalemor/ai-in-action/README.md

 ## Copilot Solution

 The Office copilots are sophisticated intent engines.
 A Copilot will first analyze your prompt, determine what tasks in needs to execute (like getting data or calling a weather services), and executing the tasks.
+M365 has access to the [Semantic Index](https://learn.microsoft.com/en-us/microsoftsearch/semantic-index-for-copilot).

 ```text
 Prompt: